These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 David Fincher.
 Perf.
 Jake Gyllenhaal, Mark Ruffalo, Robert Downey Jr. Paramount, 2007.
 Based on the non-fiction book by Robert Graysmith.

 Synopsis: The saga of how the quest to track down the Zodiac killer affects the lives of reporters and investigators.
-Graysmith, a white newspaper cartoonist, never gives up in his own investigation and checks out library books to help him crack codes from the killer’s ciphers.
+Graysmith (Jake Gyllenhaal), a newspaper cartoonist, never gives up in his own investigation and checks out library books to help him crack codes from the killer’s ciphers.